 Groceries: We eat out only about once a month.
 We shop sales and stock up on items when they are on a good sale.
 Every two weeks we spend about $300 on a big grocery trip and on the odd weeks pick up fresh fruits, vegetables, and bread.
 This trip is usually around $50, putting our monthly total around $700.

 Payroll Taxes: Payroll taxes make a large part of our list.
-Not much we can do to reduce payroll taxes.
+There is not much we can do to reduce payroll taxes.
 Ideally at some point Mrs. C. or I will work for an employer that offers an HSA.
 When you contribute to an HSA account through your employer the contributions are exempt from payroll taxes.
 When you contribute to one on your own only federal income and state income taxes are deductible.

 Property Taxes: Property taxes for our house are around 1% of the value of the property.
 This is another aspect of avoiding lifestyle inflation.
 As your home increases in value your property tax bill increases.
 Make sure to challenge your property tax assessment if it is out of line with the actual value of your house.

 Property and Car Insurance: We have our property and car insurance with the same carrier and have a high deductible ($2,500).
 We pay it all at once, which gives us a decent discount as well.
 A big savings on car insurance is having state minimum coverage because we have no car payments and drive low cost vehicles.